465b/nemf/doc/introduction.rst

 An introduction to NEMF
 =======================

-The network-based ecosystem modelling framework (NEMF) is a framework for general ecosystem modelling problems.
-It consists of three conceptual parts:
+The network-based ecosystem modelling framework (NEMF) is a python software tool to model ecosystems.
+From a modelling perspective, it consists of three conceptual parts:

-1. *Network-based model description*
+1. **Network-based model description:**
+   Each model is described by a network.
+A network consists of two components.
+   Nodes, which describe ecosystem compartments, and edges, which link two compartments together through some interaction.

-2. *Forward modelling*
+2. **Forward modelling:**
+   A model is defined by a set of differential equations implicitly defined by the network structure.
+   Theses differential equations can be solved  numerically for a certain initial state.
-   (By this we mean, numerically solving the differential equations implicitly defined by the network.
-Hence, providing forecasts how the model behaves.)
+   Hence, providing forecasts for how the model behave over time.

-3. *Inverse modelling*
+3. **Inverse modelling:**
-   (Meaning the fitting of model forecasts to observational or other reference data.)
+   Fitting of model forecast to to observational or other reference data, by varying model parameters.

 It aims to keep the configuration complexity minimal for the user such that it can be quickly learned and applied for i.e. rapid prototyping of